MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 2. In the Language section, select the additional languages you want to install.
 3. Deploy the languages using the same process you use to deploy Office.

-[check xx - "Also, could this cause a problem if the source location has older bits than the update location?"]
-By default, if the source path isn't specified, the ODT will install the languages from the same location that Office gets updates from.
+[check xx - RECOMMEND CUTTING THIS - no longer available in OCT] By default, if the update source path isn't specified, the ODT will install the languages from the same location that Office gets updates from.
 If you want to install the languages from a different source location, specify the source path in the configuration file.
 You will also need to download those languages to that source path.

 ## Install proofing tools